BWilky/viewtimeout/README.md

 ## Important Info

-* If you need to disable the timeout feature temporarily add `?disable_timeout` to the end of your URL.
+* If you need to disable the timeout feature temporarily, add `?disable_timeout` to the end of your URL.
-* Config is placed in the root of your Lovelace config: `view_timeout:`
+* Config is placed in the root of your dashboard/panel code: `view_timeout:`